YS0meone/ai-researcher-proto/backend/README.md

 # AI Researcher Backend

 A LangGraph-powered research assistant that helps users discover and analyze academic papers through intelligent search and synthesis.
-Powered by OpenAI GPT-4o-mini with advanced RAG (Retrieval-Augmented Generation) capabilities.
+Powered by DeepSeek API (or OpenAI) with advanced RAG (Retrieval-Augmented Generation) capabilities.

 ## 🌟 Features